-At this point I will give another shoutout to Dr Jeremey Siegel and his book – The Future For Investors: Why The Tried And The True Triumphs Over The Bold And The New – because the growth trap is really counterintuitive until you see a real example.
+At this point I will give another shoutout to Dr Jeremey Siegel and his book – The Future For Investors: Why The Tried And The True Triumphs Over The Bold And The New – because the growth trap is really counterintuitive until you see an example.
 A good one is Royal Dutch Shell.
-Between the late 1950s and the early 2000s Shell stock compounded wealth at an average rate of around 13.5% per annum.
-It did so despite average annual of earnings-per-share growth of ‘just’ 6.65%.
+Shell stock compounded at an average rate of around 13.5% per annum between the late-1950s and the early-2000s.
+It did so despite average annual of EPS growth of just 6.65%.
 How?
-First of all the average earnings yield was pretty high at about 8%.
-Secondly, it paid most of that out as cash dividends and did so reliably, come rain or shine.
-Indeed Shell’s average dividend yield over that time clocked in at 5.25%.
+Well, the stock’s average dividend yield clocked in at 5.25% over that time.

-Sticking with the oil patch how about another example?
-Between 1950 and 2003 Standard Oil Of New Jersey, which went on to become the “Exxon” part of Exxon Mobil, grew its earnings per share at an average annual rate of approximately 7.5%.
-Total shareholder returns, however, outpaced that by a whopping 6.9 percentage points per annum for the same reasons set out above.
+Sticking with the oil patch, how about another example?
+Between 1950 and 2003, Standard Oil Of New Jersey, which went on to become the “Exxon” part of Exxon Mobil, grew its EPS at an average annual rate of approximately 7.5%.
+Total shareholder returns, however, outpaced that by a whopping 6.9 percentage points per annum.

 This is the blueprint for AT&T going forward.
-As it stands the stock is trading at just under 9x prospective 2018 net profit.
+As it stands, the stock is trading at just under 9x prospective 2018 net profit.
 Put another way, that is an earnings yield of over 11% straight off the bat.
 You don’t even need any organic growth here to make very tidy returns for a stodgy blue chip stock.
-It just has to keep doing what it’s currently doing.
-Oh and the dividend yield is currently around 6.6%.
+It just has to keep doing what it is currently doing.
+Oh, and the dividend yield is currently around 6.6%.

-Okay so what gives?
+Okay, so what gives?
 An earnings yield that is over 11% – essentially implying we don’t need any organic growth to lock in double digit compound annual returns – is too good to be true, right?
-To answer that question most folks would point you toward the balance sheet.
+To answer that question, most folks would point you towards the balance sheet.
 One of the consequences of acquiring both Time Warner and DirecTV in the space of a few years is whopping levels of debt.
-As it stands the headline figure is around $175 billion net of cash.
-If we divide that into the 7.3 billion shares of AT&T currently in existence we get a per-share net debt figure of around $24.
-Tack that on to the current share price and we get a debt adjusted P/E ratio of 15.5x annual profits.
+The headline figure is around $175b net of cash right now.
+If we divide that by the 7.3b shares of AT&T currently in existence, then we get a per-share net debt figure of around $24.
+Suffice to say that is pretty high.